OCR-D/ocrd-website/site/en/models.md

 results, this might be particularly effective for you.
 Just like `tesstrain` it is not included in `ocrd_all`, meaning you will still have to install it, first.
 For information on the setup and the training process itself see the [Readme](https://github.com/OCR-D/okralact) in the GithHub Repository.

+# Further reading

+If you just installed OCR-D and want to know how to process your own data, please see the [user guide](/en/user_guide).